davidmreed/sfse-question-drafts/code-coverage.md

 (FIXME: include a code coverage screenshot example)

 In many cases, you should expect to cover different branches of your logic using *multiple* unit tests, each of which performs different setup and data creation steps to execute and validate a different code pathway.
+In many situations, you won't be able to ensure that diverging logical paths all execute in a single unit test.

-Trying to test too much in a single test method tends to make unit tests more difficult to understand and more fragile.
+Additionally, trying to test too much in a single test method tends to make unit tests more difficult to understand and more fragile.

+To cover multiple logical branches, design multiple unit tests, each of whose test data is designed to cause the execution of a specific code path.

 ### Loops